 Key account management (KAM)

-Successful KAM strategy requires a convergence of information from all functional areas and applications, and a keen understanding of the relationships across the account.
+Successful KAM strategy requires a convergence of information from all functional areas and applications and a keen understanding of the relationships across the account.
 Data-driven graph applications provide reliable data and recommend actions to develop and nurture relationships with targeted individuals.
 Account teams can measure and rank HCP influence against any criteria, and determine the value or credit risk of an account with hierarchy roll-ups.

-With the healthcare industry’s focus on outcomes-based payers need to curtail the costs of expensive therapies and apply stringent rules to formulary access.
-With this technology, life sciences executives can easily see the relationship between formulary status and prescription data, which was traditionally stored in an inaccessible data warehouse.
+With the healthcare industry’s focus on outcomes-based medicine, payers need to curtail the costs of expensive therapies and apply stringent rules to formulary access.
+With graph technology, life sciences executives can easily see the relationship between formulary status and prescription data, which was traditionally stored in an inaccessible data warehouse.
 They can also find relationships between HCPs and payers, and target them specialty care drugs.

 Key opinion leader (KOL) management